BeTKH/Mtere-DataWrangling-AzureDataBricks/README.md

-# PySpark Data Wrangling and Analysis: Electrical Meter Reading Data
+## PySpark Data Wrangling: Electrical Meter Reading Data

 This project demonstrates data wrangling and analysis using PySpark in Azure Databricks, focusing on cleaning and transforming a mock dataset from an electrical meter reading system.
 It also showcases querying the cleaned dataset to answer specific analytical questions.